matteocarpi/Bacterial-Factory/Pages/company.md

   avatar: "/uploads/julia.jpg"
   name: Julia Vandehof
   bio: |-
     She is a theatre maker, actress and performer.
 She lives and works in Berlin and Vienna.
+She trained at Drama College Vienna and graduated in Theatre, Film, and Media Studies at the University of Vienna.
 In her work she is interested in using a strong visual language with non-linear forms of narration.
-An interdisciplinary approach combines movement, drama, video and stage design as complementary, interconnected disciplines.
-A collaborative way in devising, the idea of the Poetic Body and the practice of Embodied Movement are at the core of her work.
+A collaborative way in devising and the idea of the Poetic Body are at the core of her work.
 company_picture: "/uploads/gut-buddies-theatre-company-picture.jpg"

 ---